-May Bank Holiday Saturday 30th April to Sunday 1st May 2016: An Introduction to Archaeological Survey drawing will be the main theme of the course but will also include optical site level work.
+May Bank Holiday Saturday $30^{th}$ April to Sunday $1^{st}$ May 2016: An Introduction to Archaeological Survey

+On this Bank Holiday weekend for we shall look at the ways in which archaeological sites are recorded including standing buildings.
+Scale metric drawing will be the main theme of the course but will also include optical site level work.
 On the Sunday you will have the opportunity to survey an impressive Roman and Anglo-Saxon sacred building at Stone Chapel just to the west of Faversham Cost £50 for the weekend.